What is an Air Weapons Specialist?

 An air weapons specialist is someone who evaluates, installs, tests, and maintains the wide variety of systems used in aerial weapons.
 They make sure that when a pilot pulls a trigger, it is right on target and does not fail.

 An air weapons specialist specializes in one kind of weapon, and it can cost thousands of dollars to train an individual.
 Most weapons have electronic components to locate targets, then aim and fire the weapon.
 Specialized knowledge is required to operate technical equipment, resolve complex problems, and provide and interpret information.
 These are the people who put the 'bomb' into 'bomber'.

 Air weapons specialists store, service, inspect, and handle all types of aerial weapons and ammunition and their launchers.
 Ammunition includes rockets, missiles, and torpedoes, and can vary from small arms ammunition to nuclear weapons.
-An air weapons specialist might also deal with systems unrelated to weapons such as aircraft fire extinguishing systems and ejection seats.
+They might also deal with systems unrelated to weapons such as aircraft fire extinguishing systems and ejection seats.
 In the United States Navy, air weapons specialists can volunteer as naval aircrew.
-With further training, air weapons specialists can qualify as a demolition operator to safely dispose of unexploded ordinance, and it is possible for them to specialize even further to handle improvised explosive devices.
-In carrying out their duties, they also come across classified materials which makes their work very sensitive.
+With further training, they can qualify as a demolition operator to safely dispose of unexploded ordinance, and it is possible for them to specialize even further to handle improvised explosive devices.
+In carrying out their duties, an air weapons specialist may also come across classified materials which makes their work very sensitive.